puneet4840/DevOps-/3 - Proxy and Web Server/1 - Nginx Web Server.md

 Step-2: sudo systemctl status nginx
 ```

 When installation is completed, there is directory location where nginx configuration is present.
-Location is **/etc/nginx**
+Location is **/etc/nginx**.

 <img src="https://github.com/user-attachments/assets/56a5abfb-6631-43ba-bc0a-f82ce9c83f5a" width="700" height="140" >

+In these configuration you can see a file named _**nginx.conf**_.
+This is the main configuration file of nginx where we can manage everything.